underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

   }
 ~~~

 How do we implement `Sum`?
-We just have to use the idioms we've already seen in the [This or That](traits.html) section!
+We just have to use the patterns we've already seen, with the addition of generic types.

 ### Exercise: Generic Sum Type